The Wedding Party (2016 film): Critical reception

 The Wedding Party has received favourable reviews from critics.
 According to Chidumga Izuzu of Pulse Nigeria, "It is distinctly a comedy movie that sets out to entertain.
-It doesn't try to be an action, thriller, crime, adventure film, a documentary or all at once.
+The film does not attempt to fit into multiple genres such as action, thriller, crime, adventure, or documentary all at once.
 It doesn't set out to be deep and have you feeling 'intense'.
 It understands its chosen genre, and it sticks to it".

 Nollywood Reinvented rated the film 54% and stated, "As a movie lover, I will be watching this again within the next 7 days.
 As a critic... once we get past the party it's a cheese fest."

 Cinema Axis Courtney Small stated, "The Wedding Party may not offer many surprises from a narrative standpoint, but there is no denying that the film is a pure crowd-pleaser.
 Generating many well-earned belly laughs, it is impossible to leave the film without a huge smile on one’s face."

 Isabella Akinseye praised and as well criticized the film.
-She praised the film for its entertainment, costume, star wattage, Sola Sobowale and collaboration while she criticized the script, pacing and casting.

 Wilfred Okiche of ynaija has this to say about Kemi Adetiba and her role as director; "Apart from some red flags, like the overbearing wedding speech by the father of the groom for instance, the haves and haves not sub plot involving Sambassa Nzeribe, and the entire existence of Hafiz Oyetoro’s gate crashing character, Adetiba keeps things moving briskly".

-Temitope Adeiye of thenet.ng stated that The Wedding Party was the best film he saw in 2016.
+Temitope Adeiye of thenet.ng stated that The Wedding Party was "one of the best movies I saw in 2016".